tomx-sh/tomx-art/README.md

 1. Clone this repository to your local machine.
 2. Install the [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension in Visual Studio Code.
 3. Open the project in VS Code and click on the "Go Live" button at the bottom right corner of the window.
+4. Your default browser should open with the project running at `http://localhost:5500`.

 ### Using a Local Server